Author: marchetowalk

 The Palazzo degli Anziani and Ancona’s Civic Power

 The Palazzo degli Anziani rises before the waterfront, a quiet witness to the city’s golden age as a maritime republic in the Middle Ages.
-Approaching the Palazzo degli Anziani from the harbor, the former warehouse spaces can still be identified, as shown in the video.
-From here, the path ascends toward the old city, following…
+From here, the Ancona Walking Tour ascends toward the old city, following ancient Greek steps framed by medieval architecture.
+The urban landscapes unfolds layer by layer as we climb.
+As we…

 -